top of page

 a bit about me:

-I received my Ph.D. from Rutgers University.
-My dissertation, "Cross-Categorial Definiteness/Familiarity," examined the semantics of the Akan definite determiner that occurs in DPs and sentences.
-Professors Simon Charlow (chair), Veneeta Dayal, Viviane Deprez, and Malte Zimmerman (external) were my committee members.
+I received my Ph.D. from Rutgers University in New Brunswick, New Jersey.
+My dissertation, "Cross-Categorial Definiteness/Familiarity," explored the semantics of the Akan definite determiner found in the nominal and clausal domains.
+My committee members included Professors Simon Charlow (chair), Veneeta Dayal, Viviane Deprez, and Malte Zimmerman (external).

 bottom of page